 Verification that documentation is created separately from, and is maintained consistently with, the source code will be reviewed.

+The list of all externally acquired hurricane model-specific assets (e.g., software, data) will be reviewed.

-The tables specified in CI-1.D that contain the items listed in Standard G-1, Scope of the Model and Its Implementation, Disclosure 5 will be reviewed.
+The tables specified in CI-1.D that contain the items listed in Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 5 will be reviewed.
 The tables should contain the item number in the first column.
-The remaining five columns should contain specific document or file references for affected components or data relating to the following Computer/Information Standards: CI-2, Requirements, CI-3, Model Architecture and Component Design, CI-4, Implementation, CI-5, Verification, and CI-6, Model Maintenance and Revision.
+The remaining five columns should contain specific document or file references for affected components or data relating to the following Computer/Information Standards: CI-2, Hurricane Model Requirements, CI-3, Hurricane Model Architecture and Component Design, CI-4, Hurricane Model Implementation, CI-5, Hurricane Model Verification, and CI-6, Hurricane Model Maintenance and Revision.

-7. Tracing of the model changes specified in Standard G-1, Scope of the Model and Its Implementation, Disclosure 5 and Audit 5 through all Computer/Information Standards will be reviewed.
+8. Tracing of the hurricane model changes specified in Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 5 and Audit 5 through all Computer/Information Standards will be reviewed.

-CI-2 Requirements
+CI-2 Hurricane Model Requirements

 The modeling organization shall maintain a complete set of requirements for each software component as well as for each database or data file accessed by a component.
-Requirements shall be updated whenever changes are made to the model.
+Requirements shall be updated whenever changes are made to the hurricane model.

-Purpose: Software development begins with a thorough specification of requirements for each component, database, or data file accessed by a component.
-These requirements are frequently documented informally in natural language, with the addition of flowcharts and other illustrations that aid both users and software engineers in specifying components, databases, or data files accessed by a component for the software product and process.
-Requirements drive the design and implementation of the model.
+Purpose: To define an initial stage of hurricane model development.
+Software development begins with a thorough specification of requirements for each component, database, or data file accessed by a component.
+These requirements are frequently documented informally in natural language, with the addition of illustrations that aid both users and software engineers in specifying components, databases, or data files accessed by a component for the software product and process.
+Requirements drive the subsequent design (CI-3, Hurricane Model Architecture and Component Design), implementation (CI-4, Hurricane Model Implementation), and verification (CI-5, Hurricane Model Verification) of the hurricane model.

 A typical division of requirements into categories would include: